Brooklyn Brickhouse Vintage thrift store in Williamsburg Brooklyn

 The Attic, Brooklyn N.Y.

-231 Grand St
+231 Grand St, Williamsburg

 Continuing thrifting in Brooklyn in the Williamsburg area, we have what is maybe the cleanest and most sophisticated Brooklyn thrift store in my humble opinion.

 Thrifting in Brooklyn has never looked so well-organized.
 This place is really easy on the eyes.
-As soon as you enter the store you will see a row of women’s blouses and dresses—all of which are incredibly color coordinated.
+As soon as you enter the store you will see a row of women’s blouses and dresses—all of which are incredibly color-coordinated.

 The prices here can range from moderate to expensive, but you will definitely get what you pay for here.
 If quality is what you’re after, The Attic is a must-see.